 Heading to French Polynesia?
 In-depth island guides to all 5 archipelagos await you, including sample itineraries and essential travel tips & tricks.

 About this Marquesas Islands Itinerary

 This itinerary brings you to the two most visited stops in the Marquesas Islands – Nuku Hiva and Hiva Oa – plus a visit to Ua Pou, an “off the beaten track” stop in the chain.
-The order of the islands will be dictated by the domestic flight schedule.
+The domestic flight schedule will dictate the order of the islands.
 Since flights from Tahiti are only to Nuku Hiva and Hiva Oa, you’ll begin and end the journey in one of them.
 I recommend finishing the trip in Nuku Hiva, the most impressive of the three.
 Ua Pou will most likely be the second stop.

 Why Visit the Marquesas Islands?

 Unlike islands in the other four archipelagos of French Polynesia, the Marquesas are dramatically different.
 These high islands have no protective lagoon; their high peaks and deeply eroded valleys create some of the most stunning island scenery in the world.
 Due to their isolation and the high cost of airfare, few tourists visit, but those who do are treated to a lasting experience.

 But it’s also about the people.
 Known as The Land of Men (Te Henua ʻEnana or Te Fenua ʻEnata), Marquesans are authentic and remain connected to their land.
 Fishing, horseback riding, hunting, and tattooing are part of everyday life

 If that’s still not enough to convince you to visit, the Marquesas are also home to the finest archeological sites in French Polynesia, second only to Easter Island.
 Though Western-borne diseases and conversion to Christianity greatly altered the course of history for the archipelago, the islands’ deep valleys are still home to stark reminders of the impressive ancient past.